Can a Homeowners Association Take Your House In Dallas, Texas

 What Triggers the Filing of an HOA Lien?

-In Texas, a HOA lien is mostly caused by failure to pay HOA payments.
-When these fees are past due, the HOA may employ lien laws to secure the owing obligations.
-Falling behind on payments can lead to major problems, including liens, which may result in foreclosure.
-Overdue fees should be paid as soon as possible to avoid further legal difficulties.
+In Texas, an HOA lien is mainly caused by a failure to make HOA payments.
+When these fees are past due, the HOA may employ lien laws to secure the outstanding obligations.
+Falling behind on payments can lead to significant problems, including liens, which may result in foreclosure.
+Overdue fees should be paid immediately to avoid further legal difficulties.

 Managing Assessment Payments